ABOUT THE AUTHORS

 About our logo:

-The small character you see on the left of our site's logo is a petroglyph image of a Ni'kmwesu (Nee-gum-weh-soo).
+The small character you see on the left of this site's logo is a petroglyph image of a Ni'kmwesu (Nee-gum-weh-soo).
 This spirit being was one of the races of 'Little People' known in olden times.
-Ni'kmwesu has the power to transport a person to another place and time...and we hope we can do the same for you, through our site.
+Ni'kmwesu has the power to transport a person to another place and time...and I hope we can do the same for you, through our site.

 Acknowledgements: